CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 As for who’s on the receiving end of that sweet gummy grin—it’s usually those whose faces and voices are most familiar, such as parents, siblings and other caregivers.
 “As they get older, baby may also smile in response to an unfamiliar voice or face that’s interacting with them,” Scott says.
 This friendly phase usually lasts until baby is 8 or 9 months and begins to develop stranger anxiety.
 At this point, they may start to, once again, save smiles for familiar faces and loved ones.

 Initially, it can be hard to spot the difference between the newborn smile reflex and baby’s social smile.
 But duration and engagement level tend to be the main distinguishers for each type of baby smile.
-The newborn smile reflex can happen anytime, even when baby is asleep, while baby’s social smile happens when they’re alert and awake.
+The newborn smile reflex can happen anytime, even when baby is asleep (more on that below), while baby’s social smile happens when they’re alert and awake.
 Moreover, reflex smiles tend to last only a few seconds and often happen when baby isn’t looking at anything in particular; it can also look like a lopsided grimace.
 Keep in mind that not all babies exhibit reflex smiles, and they’re so quick and fleeting, it can be hard to identify them.

 On the other hand, an intentional baby smile will usually last longer and may involve engaging eye contact.
 In fact, Goldenring suggests looking into baby’s eyes during their smiles to discern baby’s engagement level.
 “They want to connect and will hold it until they get feedback in the form of a smile or eye contact from you,” she says.